ChapelR/poof/docs/README.md

 - [Example PDF output](https://twinelab.net/poof/demo/poof.pdf)
 - [Example plain text output](https://twinelab.net/poof/demo/poof.txt)

 A Twine 2 proofing format.
-In a prerelease state, currently.

 If you have any ideas for features, please [open an issue on the github repo](https://github.com/ChapelR/poof/issues/new).
 Do the same if you've found a bug!